sasukexo/Intern/README.md

-This repo consits of MLR model and Logistic and Classification models which I built during my internship in L&T
+This repo consits of MLR model and Logistic and Classification models which I built during my internship in L&T.